tubagus2605/buku-induk-siswa/README.md

 - your app is ready

 ## Contact
-Created by [Dimas Eka Putra](https://www.linkedin.com/in/masdimasekaputra/) - feel free to contact me!
+Created by Tubagus Faturahman - feel free to contact me!